 Kasey assists clients with various aspects of litigation, including fact investigation, drafting and responding to discovery, mediation preparation, and dispositive motion practice.
 She also has experience with antitrust counseling and regulatory compliance prior to merger.

 Kasey maintains an active pro bono practice.
 She has particular experience representing clients from Central American countries seeking asylum in the United States, especially individuals seeking refuge based upon political opinion and/or membership in a particular social group.

-Kasey is the vice president of the board of the Young Professionals of Children's Bureau (YPCB).
-She is also a member of the Association of Business and Trial Lawyers, the Black Women Lawyers of Los Angeles, and the Langston Bar Association.
+Kasey is also a member of the Association of Business and Trial Lawyers, the Black Women Lawyers of Los Angeles, and the Langston Bar Association.

 - New York University (J.D.
 2017; Editor-in-Chief, Moot Court Board; M.A. in Politics 2012; B.A. in Politics cum laude 2011); University of Nevada, Las Vegas (M.Ed. in Early Childhood Education 2014)

 - California and U.S. District Court for the Central District of California